bandjay/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Master of Science in Analytics" institution = "University of Illinois ,Urbana champaign" year = 2017
+  course = "M.S. in Analytics"
+  institution = "University of Illinois ,Urbana champaign" year = 2017